rob-blackbourn/jetblack-fixengine/README.md

 Note that throwing the exception `LogonError` from `on_logon` will reject the logon request.

+### Stores

+The engines need to store their state.
+Two stores are currently provided: a file store and sqlite.

 ## Implementation

 The engines are implemented as state machines.
 This means they can be